A BRIEF HISTORY OF WOMEN'S RIGHTS

-Until the late 19th century in Britain everything a married woman had was, legally her husbands property.
+Until the late 19th century in Britain a married woman could not own property.
 However the 1870 Married Women's Property act stated that a married woman's earnings belonged to her.
 Further Married Woman's Property Acts were passed in 1882 and 1893.
-They allowed married women to own, buy and sell property the same as a single woman.
+They allowed married women to own, buy and sell property the same as single women.
+Meanwhile in the USA the first state to allow married women to own property was Mississippi in 1839.
+During the 19th century the other states followed suit.

 Women's Rights in the 20th Century

 During the 20th century women gained equal rights with men.
 Technological and economic changes made it inevitable that women would be given the same rights as men.

 At the beginning of the 19th century only a small minority of men could vote.
 During the 19th century the right to vote was gradually extended to more and more men.
 (Although in Britain not all men could vote until 1918).
 Once most men could vote movements began to get women the right to vote as well.

 In 1897 in Britain local groups of women who demanded the vote joined to form the National Union of Women's Suffrage Societies (NUWSS).
 The organisation was moderate and its members were called suffragists.

 Many men supported the suffragists and wanted women to be allowed to vote.
 In 1907 they formed the Men's League for Women's Suffrage.

 However not all women wanted to be able to vote.
-They opposed women being allowed to vote.
 In Britain the Women's National Anti-Suffrage League was formed in 1908.
-Its president was a famous writer named Mary Humphry Ward (1851-1920).
+Its president was a famous writer named Mary Humphry Ward.

 Finally in 1918 in Britain women over 30 were allowed to vote.
 In 1928 women in Britain were allowed to vote at the age of 21 (the same as men).
 In 1919 Nancy Astor became the first female MP and in 1929 Margaret Bondfield became the first female cabinet minister.
 In 1979 Margaret Thatcher became the first woman Prime Minister of Britain.